 Where the 42C differs from the 34C is the handle.
 With a hexagon barrel, the 42C is slicker – leading to a potentially less confident grip.
 This is especially prevalent when compared to a diamond-knurled handle.
 Additionally, the 42C is a touch lighter at just 2.5oz (70g).

 For aggressiveness, the Merkur Progress has a better range when compared to Futur.
-On the lowest setting, the Progress can provide a mild shave, whereas the Futur is still quite aggressive.
-The wide range allows you to grow into the razor more easily.
+The Progress can provide a mild shave on the lowest setting, whereas the Futur is still quite aggressive.
+In addition, the wide range allows you to grow into the razor more easily.

 Merkur makes the Progress in both a short and long handle.

 The list of Merkur razors doesn’t end here.
 Many other Merkur razors are available, which includes the following:

 - Merkur 24C: At 5″ in length, the 24C is designed for leg shaving and is primarily marketed towards women.
 You can find the 24C available in chrome or gold.